jbush001/NyuziProcessor/tests/compiler/README.md

 This is a set of whole-program tests, similar to the 'test-suite' project in LLVM.
-It compiles a program and runs it in the emulator, comparing the output to regular expressions embedded in comments in the source code that are prefixed with 'CHECK:'.
+It compiles a program and runs it in the emulator, comparing the output to regular expressions embedded in source code comments prefixed with 'CHECK:'.
 This is similar to how DejaGnu or llvm-lit works.

 Although this is primarily a compiler test, it also exercises the emulator and hardware model.
 I've tried to grab snippets of code from a variety of open